svjson/heed/README.md

 `html`, `image` and `column-layout`, live demos, and external content embedding.
 It’s served via a lightweight Express-based backend and comes with a very rudimentary **WebSocket-based speaker notes system**.
 Batteries are most certainly **not** included.

-## Why does this exist?

-This project began as a personal tool sometime between 2015–2018, originally designed to support **interactive presentations** about
-C64 assembly programming.
-At the time, I was writing a Commodore 64 emulator and debugger in JavaScript, and I needed a way to embed live C64 code, emulator state, and custom UI elements directly into my slides.

-Most slide frameworks either didn't support this level of interactivity, or forced me into an opinionated structure that I just didn't have the time or mental bandwidth to grok.
-I needed to produce interactive slides and I needed them now and had not patience to battle other people's code to get it to load and manage the lifecycle of my emulator

-I've since returned to it now and then when I've needed to produce slides and both liked the simplicity but looked... shall we say... less favorable on the rather cumbersome layout-via-JSON and **fragile** presentation definition reading and parsing.

-And so I just had a presentation to make, and while digging up Heed I noticed that it's actually public on Github, so I figure I might as well take an evening or two and polish it and *make my little boo-boo shine* and make producing slides more ergonomic, get error handling sorted out and just generally modernize things and touch up some rather hastily thrown together features.

 ## Slide Format